svx/edx-documentation/en_us/install_operations/source/ecommerce/test_ecommerce.rst

        vagrant up

 #.
-Login into the VM.
+Sign in to the VM.

    .. code:: sh